How do they do it?

 People are willing to pay for guest blogging services for a few different reasons.
 First, it’s likely that the guest blogger’s audience will read and share the blog as well.
 This automatically increases the size of the audience and engagement.
 If the blogger is very well known, they can promote the post on social media and drive traffic that way as well.

 That’s just one way to earn money through guest blogging.
 Another way that bloggers earn money is to allow bloggers to write blogs for them.
-In these cases, someone with a product or service to promote, pays to write a blog.
+In these cases, someone with a product or service to promote pays to write a blog.
 For example, someone with an ebook on Italian cuisine might approach a wildly popular cooking blogger with a paid offer to write a post for their blog.

-Once a blogger or online personality builds a large following, and becomes well known even outside of their target audience, they can earn quite a bit of money through personal appearances.
+Once a blogger or online personality builds a large following and becomes well known even outside of their target audience, they can earn quite a bit of money through personal appearances.
 How this works specifically depends on the personality involved.

-For example, a well known digital marketing blogger such as Neil Patel will make significant amounts of money as a consultant for companies seeking his expertise, or speaking at seminars.
-An Instagram celebrity might earn pretty significant income making public appearances or appearing at conventions.
+For example, a well known digital marketing blogger such as Neil Patel will make significant amounts of money as a consultant for companies seeking his expertise or speaking at seminars.
+An Instagram celebrity might earn a pretty significant income by making public appearances or appearing at conventions.
 These appearances might be at nightclubs, resorts, conventions, or grand openings.
 Basically, these internet personalities are paid to appear wherever someone thinks their presence may boost attendance.